MicrosoftDocs/msix-docs/msix-src/supported-platforms.md

 On Windows 10 versions 1709, 1803, and 1809, we support the mainstream enterprise deployment scenarios.
 These include installation through Microsoft Endpoint Configuration Manager, Microsoft Intune, PowerShell or double-click installation.

 Currently, MSIX installation through the Microsoft Store and Microsoft Store for Business requires Windows 10, version 1809 and later.

+### Non-Windows Platform
+The [MSIX SDK](https://github.com/Microsoft/msix-packaging) is an open source project that allows developers to use the MSIX package format universally on all platforms.
+The SDK can be used by any cross platform client app that allows for third parties to build plugins or extensions.
+The client app developers can use the app extension model that is available on Windows 10 platform and use the MSIX SDK on the non-Windows 10 platforms such as macOS, iOS, Android and Linux.